jxmot/github-label-manager/github-label-manager.md

 Error levels are contained in `ret` and can range from -1 to any reasonable negative number.
 The exact values and their meanings are related to the API call.
 However the proximity of value to zero indicates how close to success the API call was.

 **NOTE :** All API calls respond with `HTTP/1.0 200 OK` in the header regardless of the sucess or failure of the API call.

 ## DOM Usage

 Within this application the DOM is quite dynamic.
-It is altered when ever a repository and/or its labels are rendered on the page.
+It is altered when ever a repository or labels are rendered on the page.

 ### Dynamic Element IDs